PolandOfficial Name: Republic of Poland

 Entry, Exit & Visa Requirements

-You may enter Poland for up to 90 days for tourist or business purposes without a visa according to the Schengen Agreement, to which Poland is a party and which allows for free travel between Schengen countries.
-Your passport should be valid for at least three months beyond your intended date of departure.
-You must have sufficient funds and a return airline ticket.
-For additional details about travel into and within Schengen countries, please see our Schengen FAQs.
+Poland is a party to the Schengen Agreement.
+U.S. citizens may enter Poland for up to 90 days for tourist or business purposes without a visa.
+Your passport must be valid for at least three months beyond the period of stay.
+You will need sufficient funds and a return airline ticket.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-You will need a visa for longer stays or to work or study in Poland.
+You will need a visa for stays longer than 90 days or to work or study in Poland.
 In such cases, you should apply for a visa at least one month in advance of traveling to Poland.
 Visit the website of the Polish Embassy in Washington, D.C. for the most current information on applying for a Polish visa.

 When visiting Poland, please refer to the Embassy of Poland website for information on medical and financial requirements needed for entry.
 If you don't have adequate financial resources, you may be denied entry to Poland.
 You should carry proof of sufficient medical insurance in case of an accident or hospitalization while in Poland.
 Medicare does not cover health costs incurred while abroad.
-For more information, please see the Medical Information for Americans Abroad website.
+For more information, please see the Department of State’s Your Health Abroad page.

 For further information on entry requirements and current visa information, please contact the consular section of the Embassy of the Republic of Poland, 2224 Wyoming Avenue, N.W., Washington, D.C.
 20008, telephone (202) 499-1700, or the Polish consulates in Chicago, Los Angeles, or New York.